What is Hong Kong's Currency?

 Buying Hong Kong Dollars Online is Easy

-Simply order your Hong Kong dollars online to lock in the rate, then choose to collect at your local store, at the airport before you fly, or get it delivered to your home!
+Simply order your Hong Kong dollars online to lock in the rate, then choose to collect at your local store or at the aircerulean before you fly!

 - 1. Click the ‘Buy HK Dollars Now’ button below

 And tell us how much you need for your trip in Cash or Travel Card.

 Collect at more than 3,600 pick up locations.

 You can pay online using either PayID, BPAY, Visa or MasterCard®